Sureshpatil4348/Fxlabs.ai_Front_end/ALERTS.md

 ## RSI Tracker Alert (Simplified)

 Frontend config only.
 Backend evaluates and sends notifications.
+No trigger tables are used.

 Users can configure exactly one alert per account with:

 - Timeframe: choose exactly one (e.g., `5M`, `15M`, `30M`, `1H`, `4H`, `1D`, `1W`).
 - RSI Settings: `Overbought`, `Oversold` (RSI period fixed at 14).
-- Backend behavior: No pair selection is required; the system checks all pairs.
-If any pair crosses into overbought (>= threshold) or oversold (<= threshold) on closed candles at the selected timeframe, a trigger is recorded and notification is delivered by the backend.
+- Backend behavior: No pair selection is required; the system checks all pairs and sends notifications externally.

 Notes:
 - Only one alert can be active for the RSI Tracker (unique per user).